Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

+[A/An] \{{X}\} \{{Y}\}. where {X} is a profession or job title and {Y} is the associated description.
+A completed example might be ``A {cartoonist} is a person who {specializes in drawing cartoons or comics}.''

 The focus here is on model variations across racial groups.
 Thus, the templates are modified by adding \{race\_adj\} before X to be filled with a race adjective tying examples to a specific group.
-The modified version of the example provided above to form a template is \\ ``A \{\textbf{race\_adj}\} {cartoonist} is a person who {specializes in drawing cartoons or comics}."
-While all samples have a neutral label, we are interested in measuring model prediction errors while varying these group adjectives.
+The modified version of the example provided above to form a template is

+``A \{\textbf{race\_adj}\} {cartoonist} is a person who {specializes in drawing cartoons or comics}.''
+Though all samples have a neutral label, we are interested in measuring model prediction errors while varying these group adjectives.